WRAL-TV: News operation

 WRAL was the first commercial station to provide high definition programming when it obtained an experimental HD transmission license from the FCC in 1996.
 On October 13, 2000, WRAL aired the world's first all-HD newscast.
 On January 28, 2001, WRAL converted all of its newsgathering and broadcasts to all digital high definition (the WRAZ newscasts are broadcast in high definition as well).
 On November 17, 2006, WRAL had a special "reunion" newscast during the 6 p.m. broadcast with Gaddy, Battista and DeBardelaben reprising their roles once again in commemoration of the station's 50th anniversary alongside Suiter.
-On October 10, 2007, the WRAL sports department launched a sports talk radio station, WCMC-FM (which switched from a country music format); it is now is the only FM sports talk station in the area and broadcasts in HD Radio.
+On October 10, 2007, the WRAL sports department launched a sports talk radio station, WCMC-FM (which switched from a country music format); it is now the only FM sports talk station in the area and broadcasts in HD Radio.
 WRAL's newscasts are simulcast with local weather inserts on another sister station, WILM-LD in Wilmington.

 The station moved newscasts out of the newsroom into Studio A in 2019 and upgraded to 4K cameras.
 A new set debuted with the noon newscast on October 31, 2019.
 The set, designed by Florida based FX Design Group, features a 20 x 11 feet LED video wall, the largest installation in a local news operation, and a smaller curved LED wall near the anchor desk.

 Agricultural coverage

 WRAL was one of the first stations in North Carolina to cover agricultural markets and farm news in its regular newscasts.
-During 1953, Farm Program aired from 6:00 to 6:15 a.m. and Regional and Farm News aired between 12:45 and 12:55 p.m. from Fayetteville.
+During 1953, Farm Program aired from 6 to 6:15 a.m. and Regional and Farm News aired between 12:45 and 12:55 p.m. from Fayetteville.

 WRAL's noon newscasts included a farm segment featuring each day's farm commodity prices, followed by a feature agricultural story from somewhere in the viewing area or around North Carolina.
 This grew WRAL's popularity in rural areas and with farmers, especially in Eastern North Carolina.
 The segments were anchored by veteran farm reporter Ray Wilkinson and were dropped in the late 1990s, but were continued on the evening news broadcasts by Ray's son Dan Wilkinson.
 After the sudden unexpected death of Dan Wilkinson in October 2003, it was decided that the station would no longer have a full-time farm reporter and frequent agricultural coverage came to an end.